miriankakhidze/next.js-apollographql/README.md

 # next.js-apollographql

+use next.js with apollographql, WebSocketLink, createUploadLink.

 # How to use

-Execute yarn install with npm or Yarn to bootstrap the example:
+Execute yarn install or npm install to bootstrap the example: